thatoddmailbox/tigame/README.md

 include("PATH_TO_TIGAME/CMakeLists.txt")
 ```

 You must change `PATH_TO_TIGAME` so that the include path points to tigame's CMakeLists.txt file.
-You can alos change `my-cool-game` to an identifier for your game.
+You can also change `my-cool-game` to an identifier for your game.